MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 - For Office documents: When the document is opened in the desktop app, the new sensitivity label is shown as set and is applied when the document is saved.

 - For PowerShell: [Set-AIPFileLabel](/powershell/module/azureinformationprotection/set-aipfilelabel) and [Set-AIPFileClassificiation](/powershell/module/azureinformationprotection/set-aipfileclassification) can apply the new sensitivity label.
-[Get-AIPFileStatus](/powershell/module/azureinformationprotection/get-aipfilestatus) doesn't display the new sensitivity label until it is set by another method.

 - For File Explorer: In the Azure Information Protection dialog box, the new sensitivity label is shown but isn't set.